JoKerDii/machine-learning-notes/docs/Unit2/lec6.md

 # Nonlinear Classifier

-There are topics and questions
+There are 6 topics and 5 questions.